 Other first-floor exhibits focused on American ingenuity display patent models of inventions by Samuel Morse, Alexander Graham Bell, and Thomas Edison, as well as the workshop of Ralph Baer, the progenitor of video games.
 Stop by the museum’s fresh exhibit on business history, American Enterprise, a kind of companion piece to the Value of Money exhibit here.

-Assorted transportation vehicles command a lot of space and attention in America on the Move, but to my mind they’re not nearly as interesting as the exhibit titled FOOD: Transforming the American Table, 1950–2000.
-Its piece de resistance is Julia Child’s home kitchen, kitchen sink to favorite skillet, which Child donated to the museum in late 2001.
+Vehicles including a 1903 Winton, the first car to cross the country, and a massive locomotive command a lot of space and attention in America on the Move, but to my mind they’re not nearly as interesting as the exhibit titled FOOD: Transforming the American Table, 1950–2000.
+Its pièce de résistance is Julia Child’s home kitchen, which Child donated to the museum in late 2001.